Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 The sun used to be our only source of blue light.
 But now LED and fluorescent lighting, along with cell phones, computers, tablets, TVs, and gaming consoles have increased our exposure to high-energy blue light.

 Blue light is a significant factor in your circadian rhythm (your body's internal clock).
 Exposure to blue light via sunlight throughout the day helps synchronize your body's natural processes.
 Research suggests that a poor circadian rhythm may play a role in disrupted sleep cycles, tumoral diseases, diabetes, obesity, and depression.

-Most people are exposed to excess blue light on a daily basis, which can have a negative impact on your circadian rhythm and may lead to other issues such as:
+Most people are exposed to excess blue light on a daily basis, which can have a negative impact on your circadian rhythm.
+It may lead to other health issues as well.

-Research on the effects of blue light blockers is limited because this issue is novel.
-However, studies have shown that eyewear with blue light filters are an effective treatment for LED-induced melatonin suppression.
+Research on the effects of blue light glasses is limited because this issue is novel.
+However, studies have shown that eyewear with blue light filters is an effective treatment for LED-induced melatonin suppression.